vinceau/slp-realtime/README.md

 For a list of all the subscribable events, [click here](api/observables.md#events).

-The following usage examples use the more complex [RxJS Observable API](api/observables.md).
-For a more simplified usage, check out the [JSON Config API](api/json-config.md) and the [accompanying working example](examples/json-config).

 ### Subscribing to In-Game Events

 We can use this library to subscribe to in game events.